RoboticAgents/gopigo-shield-bot/writing/report.md

 ## Planning for Robot Design for Community Demonstrations

 Robot's functions: the Shield-Bot robot can avoid objects and play music while moving.
-In the python code, we define the max number step the robot can go, the robot will stop when its steps exceed the max value.
+In the python code, we define the max number of steps the robot can go, the robot will stop when the current steps exceed the max value.
 We also define the min distance for the robot to avoid, the distance sensor will measure the distance.
-If the distance is smaller than the min distance the robot will turn right to avoid crash.
+If the distance is smaller than the min distance, the robot will turn right to avoid crash.
 We use Pygame library to play the music.
-The music starts to play when we start the program and stop when the robot stops.
-Community Demonstrations: The Shield-Bot robot goes around a a certain place avoids objects and plays music.
+The music starts to play when we start the program and stops when the robot stops.
+Community Demonstrations: The Shield-Bot robot goes around a certain place, avoids objects and plays music.

 ### Idea